mydogjack/samples/README.md

 - [Writing Samples](#writing-samples)
 - [Video Samples](#video-samples)

+I've also experimented with some creative writing - I've self published four children's books written by my sons.
+You can see this work here: **[Herald and Sons Books](http://www.heraldandsons.com)**.

+These projects involved a lot of organization, preparation, and overall project management.
+They involved working with an illustrator (vetting and hiring the right person, providing detailed sceen descriptions and approving sketches and drafts), formatting and layout for the print and e-books, working with a narrator to produce the audio, and then marketing to position each story properly.
+Finally, coordinating with the various retailers for selling the audio, e-book, and print versions.

 ## Writing Samples
 Below are some samples of topics I've been resposible for authoring.
 The majority are about healthcare IT products, but I've also sprinkled in a Tenant Guide for a smart building product.